 On August 29, 2018, the Company entered into a revolving credit agreement (the "2018 Revolving Credit Agreement") with the lenders and letter of credit issuers from time to time party thereto.
 The 2018 Revolving Credit Agreement is an unsecured revolving credit facility with an aggregate commitment in the amount of \$3.5 billion, with a letter of credit subfacility commitment amount of \$500 million.
-The facility termination date is the earlier of (a) August 29, 2023, subject to the extension thereof pursuant to the 2018 Revolving Credit Agreement and (b) the date of termination in whole of the aggregate amount of the revolving credit Agreement.
+The facility termination date is the earlier of (a) August 29, 2023, subject to the extension thereof pursuant to the 2018 Revolving Credit Agreement and (b) the date of termination in whole of the aggregate amount of the revolving commitments pursuant to the 2018 Revolving Credit Agreement.